 Native Hope led a bus tour for visitors in town for the St. Joseph’s Indian School powwow on Thursday, September 13th.
-Native Hope Ambassadors, Kyal Middletent, Kansas Middletent, and Intern Alexis Estes gave a great tour on the history of Chamberlain, the Lower Brule Sioux Reservation, and Crow Creek Sioux Reservation.
+Native Hope Ambassadors, Kyal, Kansas, and Intern Alexis gave a great tour on the history of Chamberlain, the Lower Brule Sioux Reservation, and Crow Creek Sioux Reservation.
 As enrolled members of the Lower Brule Sioux Tribe, this team of tour guides served to present the history from an indigenous perspective to explain their relationship to this land, how processes of assimilation have affected the region, and reservation life today.

 The Native Hope Media Crew was also present for this and helped document the bus tour.
 The Media team includes: Laura Hindman, Mark Lewis, Orlando Skidmore, and Tamara Colaque.
 Students and alumni of the Institute of American Indian Arts were reunited as Alexis, Laura, Mark, and Tamara have all attended or are attending the IAIA.

 The Grand Opening of the Lakota Dream Museum was September 15th 2018, and had a full audience as Oglala Lakota Tribal President Scott Weston and 1964 Olympic Medalist Billy Mills spoke of the future of the Lakota Dream Museum.
 The vision came from his Grandson and 7th Generation Lakota, Adonis Saltes.